chriswilley/linux-server-config/README.md

 Fail2ban watches application log files for repeated requests that match the user-defined filters (written as regular expressions).
 Its purpose is to derail DOS attacks and other automated intrusion attempts (like brute force attempts to guess a password for SSH access).

 Like monit, fail2ban works with user-defined config files (called filters).
 I made no changes to the program default config file located at /etc/fail2ban/fail2ban.conf.
-Using best pactices, I copied /etc/fail2ban/jail.conf to /etc/fail2ban/jail.local and made service changes to that file.
+Following best pactices, I copied /etc/fail2ban/jail.conf to /etc/fail2ban/jail.local and made service changes to that file.
 The jail config file specifies the log files fail2ban should monitor for a given service definition as well as the port number to check.
 For example, the default ssh jail config is:

 ```
 [ssh]